SIG MCX: SIG MCX-SPEAR

-The SIG MCX SPEAR was developed as Sig Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program and is chambered in 6.8×51mm SIG Fury cartridge.
-Sig Sauer was chosen as the winner on 19 April 2022, designating the weapon the XM5 (later XM7) in U.S. military service.
+The SIG MCX-SPEAR was developed as SIG Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program and is chambered in 6.8×51mm SIG Fury cartridge.
+SIG Sauer was chosen as the winner on 19 April 2022, formerly designated as the XM5, then was later changed to the XM7 and was later typed classified as the M7 in the U.S. military service.